-Redknapp had a decent career as a player for West Ham and Bournemouth and took his first coaching role in England as Assistant Manager at Bournemouth in 1982.
-Harry had some great years at Dean Court, winning promotion to the 2nd Division in 1987 being the highlight.
+Redknapp had a decent career as a player for West Ham and Bournemouth, taking his first coaching role with the latter as an assistant manager in 1982.
+Redknapp had some great years at Dean Court, winning promotion to the 2nd Division in 1987 being the highlight.

 In 2008 he became manager of Tottenham Hotspur and led them to the Carling Cup Final in his first season in charge, where they lost on penalties to Man Utd.
 The following season, in his first full campaign in charge, he broke the monopoly of the top four by guiding Spurs to 4th in the Premier League (their most successful finish ever) and thus qualification for the Champions League.
 His efforts were also rewarded in the form of the Premier League Manager of the Year award.

 Spurs had a terrific run in the Champions League, beating the likes of Inter and AC Milan on route to the quarter-finals, where they lost to Jose Mourinho's Real Madrid.
 The club missed out on qualifying for the competition last but managed to bounce back and finish 4th in 2011/12.
 Redknapp joined QPR in November 2012 but was unable to save the club from relegation down to the Championship, taking some time out of the game, before taking charge of Jordan in March 2016 - a post he held for just two games.

 |Birmingham City||13||4||1||8||30.8||18 Apr 2017 - 16 Sep 2017|